As they look toward a recount in December, the candidates for the Twin Platte NRD at-large board member position commented.

 Twin Platte NRD includes Keith and Arthur counties and parts of Lincoln and McPherson counties.
 Official vote tallies were available Thursday from all but Arthur County.
 Election results from Arthur County are now official and the numbers did not change.

-A recount will not begin until after the Nebraska State Board of Canvassers certifies the election on Dec.
+A recount would not begin until after the Nebraska State Board of Canvassers certifies the election on Dec.
 3.

 Twin Platte NRD General Manager Kent Miller said a recount will not present any problem for the NRD.